-When heroin attaches to opioid receptors, it changes the functionality of your entire central nervous system.
-When pupils constrict or become small because of drug use, it means the drugs affect the parasympathetic part of the autonomic nervous system.
+When heroin attaches to opioid receptors, it changes the functionality of the entire central nervous system.
+When pupils constrict or become small because of drug use, it means the drug affects the parasympathetic part of the autonomic nervous system.

-Heroin eyes or pinpoint pupils can be one of the tell-tale signs of heroin or opioid use because the majority of other types of substances have the opposite effect and lead the pupils to appear larger.
+Heroin eyes or pinpoint pupils can be one of the telltale signs of heroin or opioid use because the majority of other types of substances have the opposite effect and cause the pupils to appear larger.

 Have more questions about Heroin abuse?Read the most frequently asked questions

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.